History of the New Jersey State Constitution: Vote not limited by race or gender

+"Inhabitants" was a gender and race neutral word whose use allowed unmarried women, immigrants, and freed Blacks to vote, as well as white males.

+There is evidence that the clause which permitted unmarried adult women to vote was purposefully written, thereby placing the constitution on the cutting edge of enabling female citizenship.
+It could in fact be viewed as repayment for the willingness of women to share in the burden of the Revolutionary War with the men.

 The New Jersey legislature did amend this constitution on September 20, 1777, by substituting the words " State " and " States " for " colony " and " colonies."

 Women's Right Clarified in 1797

 Some have argued that New Jersey's gender-neutral language was a mistake, but most historians agree that the clear intention was to allow some women and African Americans to vote.

 The minimum property requirement would have meant that some married women would be regarded differently than single women.

 Although common laws of Coverture enforced in some areas prevented even married women who had sufficient property from holding it their own name or as joint property in the way needed to meet that requirement for voting, coverture was not universally applied.
 Also some couples might have been exercising civil disobedience of the laws of coverture and the women would have voted pursuant to this open stance of verbalized objection to the law.

 Large numbers of single women did regularly participate in elections and spoke out on political issues in New Jersey in the 1790s and 1800s.

 If there were any lingering doubts about their intentions, the passage of New Jersey's 1797 voting law—which introduced the phrase "he or she" in reference to voters—erased them and clarified for all that the right to vote across the state was for both men and women.
 The Act—passed by the New Jersey Assembly on February 22, 1797—was called "An Act to regulate the Election of Members of the Legislative-Council and the General Assembly, Sheriffs and Coroners, in this State" and it revised the regulations for the election of public officials.
 The law specifically included women in the franchise.
 Section XI of the Act stated: